delvendahl/miniML/README.md

 #### Analysis workflow via GUI

-miniML can also be used via a graphical user interface (GUI).
+miniML can also be used via a GUI.
 To use the GUI, execute the miniml_gui.py file (located in the "core/" folder).
 The GUI allows easy loading of data, pre-processing (filtering, detrending etc.) and model inference.
 Found events can be inspecte and deleted, if desired.
 The GUI can also be used to save results to a CSV or HDF5 file.

 ### 💡 EXAMPLE